fhiso/sources-and-citations/citation-elements.md

 **super-element**.
 This is used to provide a refinement of a general *citation element term*.
-If an application is unfamiliar with the *sub-element* it *may* process it as if it were the *super-element*, with its *value* unchanged.
+If an application is unfamiliar with the *sub-element* it *may* process it as if it were the *super-element*, with its *citation element value* unchanged.
 The *sub-element* must be defined in such a way that this only results in some loss of meaning, and does not imply anything false about the cited *source*.

 {.example ...}  The [CEV Vocabulary] defines a *citation element term* with the name